guidocalvano/CudaAdvancedLibrariesProject/README.md

 The modules I intend to understand involve making a prediction given a model, and improving a prediction given training data.
 To understand prediction I must first understand model construction.
 To understand training I must first understand prediction.
-The simplest way to undestand all three topics is to construct the simplest model that can make predictions on the simplest data set, and then learn from its mistakes.
-A commonly used data set for this goal contains labeled handwritten numbers, and is called mnist.
-The simplest cudnn model is a single layer feedforward neural network with a rectified linear activation function.
+The simplest way to understand all three topics is to construct a model that can make predictions on the simplest data set, and then learn from its mistakes.
+I chose a model that contains the most important building blocks of neural networks; A convolution layer, a dense layer and an activation function.
+A commonly used data set fitting this goal contains labeled handwritten numbers, and is called mnist.

-Because the focus is on understanding the use of the modules I will not spend time on good machine learning practices;
-I will not split the data set to improve generalization and I will not measure performance, because they will not improve understanding of how to use the modules.
+Because the focus is on understanding the use of these modules I will not spend time on good machine learning practices; I will not split the data set to improve generalization because it is not relevant to understanding use of these models.
+I will merely measure if accuracy increases over during training, and output it to command line for debugging purposes.

+The proof is a set of images that show the predictions of the neural net.
+Accuracy is low (slightly over 80%), but enough to prove that backpropagation is implemented correctly.
+Each image file name has the index of the image in the trainingset, the predicted label and weather it is correct or wrong.

 To install dependencies run:
 ```shell